vincentoktav/vincentoktav.github.io/content/contact/about-me.md

 {{< figure src="map-of-indonesia.jpg" title="" lightbox="true" >}}

 Right now I am still a student at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 However, I am also a self-taught statistician.
-To cover up the lack of knowledge that I did not receive from lecture and study materials, I spend a little time to study on my own mostly from the Internet mostly from [Coursera](https://www.coursera.org/) and [Kaggle](https://www.kaggle.com/).
+To cover up the lack of knowledge that I did not receive from lecture and study materials, I spend a little time to study from the Internet mostly from [Coursera](https://www.coursera.org/) and [Kaggle](https://www.kaggle.com/).
 Never underestimate the power of the internet!
 Everyone can find and study a lot of stuff through it.
 As evidence, I built this website mostly by going through the internet and of course I did not know anything about HTML, CSS, and JavaScript.

 Below is a list of expertise that I picked up through the Internet: